edidonato1/CoLab/README.md

 - Implement a token-authenticated user login process.
 - Create a fully-integrated back-end with full and partial CRUD functionality, depending on the table.
 - User profile gives quick access to their associated messageboards.
-- Build a stylish and interactive front-end that gives users the tools they need to connect and collaborate.
+- Build a stylish and interactive front-end that gives users the tools they need to connect.

 <br>